Mark-recapture

 \[C_{it} \sim Bernoulli(\delta)\]

-Obviously this is a very simple model in the sense that we assume that capture probability \(\delta\) does not depend on the individual animal characteristics (e.g., perhaps capture probability depends on animal size or color) and does not change with time or with capture history (e.g., individuals do not become trap happy or trap shy).
+Obviously this is a very simple model in the sense that we assume that capture probability \(\delta\) does not depend on the individual animal characteristics (e.g., capture probability could depend on animal size or color) and does not change with time or with capture history (e.g., individuals do not become trap happy or trap shy).
+What I mean by capture history is a series of 0’s and 1’s which describe when a given individual was detected.
+For example, the capture history [0,0,0,1,0,1] indicates that this individual was first detected, captured, and marked in survey 4, being subsequently recaptured in survey 6.

 Simulating data